musa-zulu/MySpace/README.md

 ## Features available in this project

-This My Office Space api contains following features.
+This My Space api contains following features.

 - [x] Application is implemented on Onion architecture
 - [x] API